gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 feeling sorry for myself.

-The week after the eye appointment,
-We bought tickets to New York.
+The week after the eye appointment, we bought tickets to New York.
 We flew there.

-We strolled the city, ate incredible east coast cuisine, visited every bookstore I loved spent hours in museums in front of paintings I love.
+We strolled the city,
+ate incredible east coast cuisine, visited every bookstore I loved, spent hours in museums in front of paintings I love.

-We stayed in Hoboken and every morning
+We stayed in Hoboken
+and every morning
 I woke up to the Manhattan skyline.

+Most of the time, I was having fun.
+NYC is the kind of city
+that pulls you in,
+that makes you forget.

 The MS thought came back occasionally.
-Most of the time, I was having fun.
-NYC is the kind of city that pulls you in, that makes you forget.

-But if you have MS, you can collapse suddenly.
+If you have MS, you can collapse suddenly.
 That was frightening.
 But if I had MS, there was nothing I could do about it.
 I would only know when I knew.